Google-Developer-Group-GMU/VertexAI-notes/README.md

-# Starting notes

-## How to set up your project with Google Cloud services
+# How to set up your project with Google Cloud services

 ## Create a Google Cloud account and check your Dashboard